WillieXia/Project-Go/README.txt

 intended to check piece placements based on liberties.
 However, you can still place pieces in captured area if it will capitalize with other pieces.
 (Strategy still in progress)
--Forbidden Points: Players can't play on a forbidden point, a point that won't allows 0 liberties or capture potential
+-(COMPLETED) Forbidden Points: Players can't play on a forbidden point, a point that allows 0 liberties or capture potential
-(Strategy still in progress)
 -Area calculation: This will also be difficult, as we have to determine the color that a respective empty area is granted to.
 We also have to check if an area is even captured.